Skip to main content

 LCFS Revenue

-California's Low Carbon Fuel Standard generates credits for electricity dispensed to EVs.
-For the week of May 11–17, 2026, the ARB weekly LCFS report listed weighted-average credit prices of $66.39/MT (all transfer types) and $65.83/MT (non-zero transfers).
-The Fast Charging Infrastructure (FCI) pathway adds up to 10 years of capacity-based credits for chargers permitted on or after January 1, 2022 — 20% multiplier for Public/Shared access, 10% multiplier for Private access.
-Capped at 2.5% of statewide LCFS deficits (0.5% per-entity sub-cap); starting with the 2026 data year, all transactions require third-party ARB-accredited verification.
+California's Low Carbon Fuel Standard generates credits for electricity dispensed to EVs, monetized through an aggregator at a credit price that moves weekly.
+It hovered near $66/MT in spring 2026, so we model a range, never a fixed payout.
+The Fast Charging Infrastructure (FCI) pathway adds up to 10 years of capacity-based credits, but it applies to networked DC fast chargers permitted on or after January 1, 2022 only (20% multiplier for Public/Shared access, 10% for Private) with a December 31, 2030 first-come deadline on the LMD-FCI allocation.
+Level 2 depot charging does not earn FCI capacity credits (it uses the separate base LCFS pathway).
+Capped at 2.5% of statewide LCFS deficits (0.5% per-entity sub-cap); from the 2026 data year forward, all transactions require third-party ARB-accredited verification.

 CPAU EV Charger Rebate (Palo Alto only)